stephengaito/documentArchive/design/tasks/simpleSharedLib.md

 See "C Modules" section 27.3 in "Programming in Lua 3rd Ed".

+### Ensure both C and Lua modules have versions

+Provide both explicit and implicit (git-hooks) version information to both the C and Lua modules.

 ### Install shared libraries

 **Lua** should be located in the /usr/local/lib/lua/5.x directory.